Working Together

 I'll push back on things that won't work.
 I'll suggest alternatives you haven't considered.
 That's what you're paying for.

 Minor updates within 30 days of delivery are included.
 After that, I offer ongoing support packages or can quote individual updates.
+I also provide source files and training so your team can make simple changes independently.

 Start with a conversation.
 Use the contact form or email me directly.
-Tell me about your challenge — doesn't need to be a formal brief.
+Tell me about your challenge-doesn't need to be a formal brief.
+We'll have a discovery call where I learn about your needs.
+If it's a fit, I'll send a proposal with scope, timeline, and investment.

 Ready to start?